-Effective July 1, 2023 through June 30, 2024, the Company agreed to the terms of a reinsurance program which includes Whole Account Quota Share Reinsurance Contracts by and among the Company, Lemonade Insurance Company ("LIC"), Metromile Insurance Company and Lemonade Insurance N.V. ("Lemonade Insurance"), and each of Hannover Ruck SE, MAPFRE Re, and Swiss Reinsurance America Corporation (collectively referred to as "Reinsurers") ("Reinsurance Program").
+The Company maintains proportional reinsurance contracts which provide protection on covered risks.
+The Company agreed to the terms of a reinsurance program effective July 1, 2023 through June 30, 2024 which included Whole Account Quota Share Reinsurance Contracts by and among the Company, Lemonade Insurance Company ("LIC"), Metromile Insurance Company ("MIC") and Lemonade Insurance N.V. ("LINV"), and each of Hannover Ruck SE, MAPFRE Re, and Swiss Reinsurance America Corporation (collectively referred to as "Reinsurers") ("Reinsurance Program").
 Under the Reinsurance Program, which covers all products and geographies, the Company transfers, or "cedes," a share of premium to the Reinsurers.
 In exchange, these Reinsurers pay the Company a ceding commission on all premiums ceded to the Reinsurers, in addition to funding the corresponding claims, subject to certain limitations, including but not limited to, the exclusion of hurricane losses, and a limit of \$5,000,000 per occurrence for non-hurricane catastrophe losses.
 The overall share of proportional reinsurance under the Reinsurance Program is approximately 55% of premium.
 The Per Risk Cap across the contracts is \$750,000.
-Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers, and is settled on a funds-withheld basis.
+Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers, and is settled primarily on a funds-withheld basis.
+The Reinsurance Program was renewed effective July 1, 2024 and will expire on June 30, 2024, except for the limit per occurrence for non-hurricane catastrophe losses which increased to \$10,000,000.

-In addition, LIC and Lemonade Insurance agreed to the terms of a Property Per Risk Excess of Loss Reinsurance Contract with a panel of reinsurance companies (the "PPR Contract"), and LIC agreed to the terms of an Automatic Facultative Property Per Risk Excess of Loss Reinsurance Contract with Arch Re (the "Automatic Facultative PPR Contract"), each effective from July 1, 2023 until June 30, 2024.
+LIC and LINV entered into a Property Per Risk Excess of Loss Reinsurance Contract with a panel of reinsurance companies (the "PPR Contract"), and LIC entered into an Automatic Facultative Property Per Risk Excess of Loss Reinsurance Contract with Arch Re (the "Automatic Facultative PPR Contract"), each effective from July 1, 2023 until June 30, 2024.
 Under the PPR Contract, claims in excess of \$750,000 are 100% ceded up to a maximum recovery of \$2,250,000, subject to certain limitations.
-Under the Automatic Facultative PPR Contract, claims in excess of \$3,000,000 are 100% ceded with a potential recovery of at least \$10,000,000, subject to certain limitations.
+The PPR Contract was renewed at similar terms effective July 1, 2024 and will expire on June 30, 2025.
+The Automatic Facultative PPR Contract, in which claims in excess of \$3,000,000 are 100% ceded with a potential recovery of at least \$10,000,000, subject to certain limitations, expired on June 30, 2024, and was not renewed.